emad-elsaid/emad-elsaid.github.io/Video Making Process.md

 - The craft of writing effectively

 ## Tone of Voice
-+ Use singular form to refer to the viewer
++ Use the singular form to refer to the viewer
 + Calm
-+ Data driven
++ Data-driven
 + [Educational narrative voice ](https://youtu.be/wfUT6eY0Krw?t=910)

 # Shooting